Hopefully these revisions will be done soon...

 "So then everything's okay?
 You're not hurting anywhere, or feeling sick or something?"

 Church sighed.
 He obviously wasn't going to get Airi to admit to him what was bothering her.
-So instead he took a step forward and hugged the girl tenderly.
+So instead he took a step forward and gave her a gentle side hug.

 "Okay then.
 But if something is wrong, you have to tell me, alright?"